 This operation mode can be used for two reasons:

-- Reduced total line time.

-- Lower power due of reduced clock-rate.
+- Reduced total line time. - Lower power due to reduced clock-rate.

-- NOTE: Zero ROT is not supported on P3-SN/SE/FN devices.

-Figure 16.
-Integration and Readout Sequence of the Sensor Operating in Pipelined Global Shutter Mode with Zero ROT Readout.
+Figure 13.
+Integration and Readout Sequence of the Sensor Operating in Pipelined Global Shutter Mode with Non-Zero ROT Readout.